-- Looking to find employment - Building basic educational and occupational skills - Earning a postsecondary certificate or degree - Obtaining guidance on how to make career choices - Seeking to identify and hire skilled workers
+- Looking to find employment - · Building basic educational and occupational skills - Earning a postsecondary certificate or degree - Obtaining guidance on how to make career choices - Seeking to identify and hire skilled workers

-In 2014, the CWDB approved the Sacramento Works, Inc.'s (SWI), Sacramento's Local Workforce Development Board (LWDB), 5-Year Strategic Workforce Development Plan; in July 2019, the CWDB approved a 2-Year Plan Update that emphasizes coordination and collaboration in providing services to specific populations of hard-to-serve customers.
-The five-year plan and plan update reflect the vision, goals, strategies, initiatives and partnerships developed by the SWI and Governing Board of the Sacramento Employment and Training Agency (SETA), the Chief Local Elected Official for the Sacramento County Workforce System.
+In 2021, the CWDB approved the Sacramento Works, Inc.'s (SWI), Sacramento's Local Workforce Development Board (LWDB), 4-Year Strategic Workforce Development Plan; in 2023, SETA submitted a 2-Year Plan Update that emphasizes coordination and collaboration in providing services to specific populations of hard-to-serve customers.
+The four-year plan and plan update reflect the vision, goals, strategies, initiatives and partnerships developed by the SWI and Governing Board of the Sacramento Employment and Training Agency (SETA), the Chief Local Elected Official for the Sacramento County Workforce System.
 Proposers to this RFP are encouraged to review both documents which are located on SETA's website at www.seta.net on the "Public Notices & RFP's" page.